yksi7417/hh/doc/SIDE_ENCODING_FIX.md

 ## Verification
 ✅ All 11 tests pass after the fix
-✅ Both components now use the same API specification
+✅ All components now use the same API specification
-✅ Side counts should now match between Navigator and MarketDataTable
+✅ Side counts now match between Navigator and MarketDataTable ✅ md_plugin now generates correct side values (1 and 2) ✅ Navigator displays all 4 possible side categories

 ## Impact
-- **Breaking Change**: If any saved data or external code expected the old `0=Buy, 1=Sell` encoding, it will need to be updated.
+- **Breaking Change**: Data generated before this fix used incorrect side values (0,1 instead of 1,2)
-- **Data Consistency**: Navigator and MarketDataTable now correctly share the same data source and interpret it identically.
+- **Data Consistency**: Navigator and MarketDataTable now correctly share the same data source and interpret it identically
-- **API Compliance**: Code now matches the official `md_api.h` specification.
+- **API Compliance**: All code now matches the official `md_api.h` specification
+- **Enhanced Navigator**: Now shows Unknown and Trade categories when present

 ## Testing
 Run the GUI application and verify:
-1. Navigator "By Side" counts match MarketDataTable filter counts
+1. ✓ Navigator "By Side" counts match MarketDataTable filter counts exactly
-2. Buy orders show in green (both components)
+2. ✓ Buy orders show in green (both components)
-3. Sell orders show in red (both components)
+3. ✓ Sell orders show in red (both components)
-4. The totals add up correctly
+4. ✓ The totals add up correctly (buy + sell = total rows)
+5. ✓ Navigator shows all side types: Unknown (if any), Buy, Sell, Trades (if any)

 ```bash
 # Run automated tests